HARISH052504/Expense-Tracker/README.md

-Expense Tracker
-👋 Welcome
+Expense Tracker 👋 Welcome

 Welcome to the Expense Tracker – a modern MERN stack application to record, categorize, and analyze your expenses.
 Track your spending with an interactive dashboard and charts.

 📌 Project Info

-Built with the MERN stack (MongoDB, Express, React, Node.js), this project demonstrates a full-stack workflow with modern tools and libraries.
-It is responsive, secure, and deployable on cloud platforms like Vercel or Netlify.
+Built with the MERN stack (MongoDB, Express, React, Node.js).

+Demonstrates a full-stack workflow with modern tools and libraries.

+Fully responsive, secure, and deployable on cloud platforms like Vercel or Netlify.

 📝 How to Edit the Code
 1. Locally using an IDE

-# Clone the repository
+Clone the repository:

 git clone <YOUR_GIT_URL>

-# Navigate to the project directory
+Navigate to the project directory:

 cd <YOUR_PROJECT_NAME>

-# Install dependencies
+Install dependencies:

 npm install

-# Start the development server
+Start the development server:

 npm run dev

-Make changes, commit, and push — updates reflect in GitHub.
+Make changes, commit, and push → updates reflect in GitHub.

 2. Directly on GitHub